-The interviewer wants to know why you are not joining the workforce, but wish to continue your studies.
-He / she will ask about your choice of the US as a study destination instead of another country.
+He/she will ask about your choice of the US as a study destination instead of another country.
 Try to give more specific answers.

 How many colleges did you apply to?
 How many schools did you get admitted to?
 How many schools rejected you?